ayeshaarshadarain/ayeshaarshadarain.github.io/projects/adventureworks-operational-performance.md

 **Key insights:**

-- Although the average scrap rate looks low, the recurring spikes suggest periods of quality instability, rework, and production stress—often during high-demand months.
+- Although the average scrap rate looks low, the recurring spikes suggest periods of quality instability, rework, and production stress; often during high-demand months.
 - The average cycle time of 13 days indicates relatively long lead times, which limits how quickly production can respond to seasonal changes in demand.
 - High production efficiency can be misleading, as it hides issues such as the